-Research programs in PBS are varied, but they place a major focus on infectious diseases caused by bacteria, parasites, and viruses and immunity to these infectious agents.
-Faculty publish their research results in many scientific journals and books, and the excellence of this work has been recognized locally, nationally, and internationally for the last 30 years.
-Many of the department faculty are known nationally and internationally as experts in their specialties.
+Research programs in PBS place a major focus on infectious diseases caused by bacteria, parasites, and viruses and immunity to these infectious agents.
+Faculty publish their research results in many scientific journals and books, and the excellence of this work has been recognized locally, nationally, and internationally for more than 30 years.

 This research excellence continues to bring funding to the department from multiple public and private sources.
-Most faculty have maintained funding throughout their careers.
-Certain projects are continuations of studies that originated with faculty in the Department of Veterinary Science, which was housed on the UW-Madison campus for approximately 70 years prior to the opening of SVM in 1983.
+Certain projects are continuations of studies that originated with faculty in the Department of Veterinary Science, which was housed on the UW-Madison campus for approximately 70 years prior to the opening of school in 1983.

 Faculty and staff contribute directly to clinical and diagnostic service programs through the UW Veterinary Care teaching hospital and indirectly through personnel in the Wisconsin Veterinary Diagnostic Laboratory who have appointments in the department.
 Select faculty also have clinical and diagnostic service responsibilities at the Research Animal Resources Center and the Wisconsin National Primate Research Center.

 Departmental faculty serve on numerous school and university committees.
 They also serve on editorial boards for professional journals, grant review panels, special national and international research committees, and national professional organizations.